suzukiplan/z80/README.md

 Note that by default, only the lower 8 bits of the port number can be obtained in the callback argument, and the upper 8 bits must be referenced from register B.

-If you want to get it in 16 bits from the beginning, please initialize with 6th argument to `true` as follows:
+If you want to get it in 16 bits from the beginning, please initialize with `returnPortAs16Bits` (6th argument) to `true` as follows:

 ```c++
     Z80 z80(&mmu, readByte, writeByte, inPort, outPort, true);